pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 2. Upload the downloaded files and images to the server where TiDB Operator is deployed, and install the new TiDB Operator version:

+    1. If you upgrade TiDB Operator from v1.2.x or earlier versions to v1.3.x or later versions, you need to execute the following command to create the new TidbNGMonitoring CRD.
+If you upgrade TiDB Operator from v1.3.x or later versions, you can skip this step.

+        {{< copyable "shell-regular" >}}

+        ```shell
+        kubectl create -f ./crd.yaml
+        ```

+        After executing this command, you can expect to see an "AlreadyExists" error for other CRDs.
+You can ignore this error.

-    1. Install the `crd.yaml` file for TiDB Operator:
+    2. Install the `crd.yaml` file for TiDB Operator:

         {{< copyable "shell-regular" >}}